-A: The price for Hyundai key replacement vary depends on the make and model.
-There are mainly two different type of Hyundai keys when it comes to replacement key cost:
+A: The price for Hyundai key replacement varies according to the year of manufacture and the model.
+In the main, there are two different types of Hyundai keys when it comes to replacement key cost:

-- Non-transponder chip key – No need to program the key.
+- Non-transponder chip key – there is no need to code the key.

-- Transponder chip keys – Need to program the key.
+- Transponder chip keys – the key needs to be coded.

 Non-transponder replacement key cost –

-Since these no programming is needed, you can call the dealer to cut you a new replacement key and pick it up at your convenience.
+If no coding is needed, you can call the dealer and have him cut you a new replacement key, which you can pick up at your convenience.

-However, in case the ignition was changed before, as may happen with older models, the codes the dealer has on file will not work and therefore the key won’t turn in the ignition.
+However, if the ignition was changed in the past, as may happen with older models, the codes the dealer has on file will not work and so the key won’t turn in the ignition.

-In addition, important to remember that the dealer has only codes for the original ignition and up to certain years on file.
-In case the car is too old, it may be a problem to get a replacement key from the dealer.
+It is also important to remember that the dealer only has codes on file for the original ignition and up to a certain year.
+If the car is too old, it may be difficult to get a replacement key from the dealer.

 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.

-Therefore, you should expect to pay more than the dealer would charge.
-However, since the cost of a non-transponder chip key is minor you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer mobile service.
+You can, therefore, expect to pay more than the dealer would charge.
+However, since the cost of a non-transponder chip key is minor, you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer a mobile service.

 Transponder chip / “push to start” / fob / remote Hyundai replacement key cost:

-These type of keys have to be programmed in order to start the car and therefore the car will have to be towed to the dealership which will result in an additional cost.
+Keys of this type have to be coded in order to start the car and therefore the car will have to be towed to the dealership which will result in an additional cost.

-A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.
-Therefore, you should expect to pay more than the dealer would charge.
+A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key so you can expect to pay more than the dealer would charge.

-However, an automotive locksmith that offers a mobile service can make you the key on site and therefore save you the time, money and hassle of towing the car to the dealer.
+However, an automotive locksmith operating a mobile service can make the key on-site and therefore save you time and money and the hassle of towing the car to the dealer.

 Q: I called my Hyundai dealer as I need a replacement key for my 1996 Hyundai Accent.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
 Can you explain why is that, where can I get a replacement key and how much should it cost?

 A: Yes.
 Hyundai dealers, like other car brand dealer, use a code to cut a replacement key.
-These type of codes are available only for limited years, usually about 10 years or so.
+These types of codes are available only for limited years, usually about 10 years or so.

-Therefore, if your Hyundai model is older than ten years ago, you may have a problem of getting a replacement key from the dealer.
+Therefore, if your Hyundai model is older than ten years ago, you may have a problem getting a replacement key from the dealer.
 In this case, an automotive locksmith would be your best option.
-The estimated cost should be around $135.
+The estimated cost should be around $125.